-If there was ever a word to give you that warm fuzzy feeling, Coucou is it.
-The informal hello, it can be considered French slang, meaning bonjour or hello.
-But it is always an informal hello, in a “my darling” kind of way.
+If there was ever a word to give you that warm fuzzy feeling, Coucou in French is it.
+The informal French hello, it could be slang, but in a soft and gentle way meaning bonjour.
+An informal “my darling” kind of thing.

 All this formality though doesn’t cover those occasions when French people are ready to let their hair down: when talking to their loved ones.

-There are a lot of French informal words that end in the “ou” sound that you would be hard-pressed to find in a dictionary: coucou, loulou, doudou, etc. Loulou is another way to say “my dear” , so you could say something like “coucou mes loulous!” to your kids, as an example.
+There are a lot of French informal words that end in the “ou” sound that you would be hard-pressed to find in a dictionary: coucou, loulou, doudou, etc. Loulou is another way to say “my dear” , so you could say something like “coucou mes loulous!” to your kids, as an example of a French pet name or term of endearment.

 Doudou, if you are wondering, is for the favorite toy of a child, and Nounou is the French word for Nanny.
 Children’s names can also be rounded off with the “ou” to become nicknames: such as Philou for Philip, or Lilou for Lily.